Looking for a business loan

 10. Funds raised and utilisation

-– If the company has raised any funds from a public offer (equity or debt capital), details of the funds applied for the purposes.
-Also, the details of default or delays and rectification measures taken. – Has the company made any private placement or preferential allotment of shares or convertible debentures (fully, partially or optionally convertible) during the year, whether the same is in accordance with section 42 and section 62 of the Companies Act, 2013. – Whether the funds raised, have been used for the purposes they were raised and the non-compliance, if any.
+If the company has raised any funds from a initial public offer or further public offer (equity or debt capital), details of the funds applied for the purposes.
+Also, the details of default or delays and rectification measures taken.
+If the company made any private placement or preferential allotment of shares or convertible debentures (fully, partially or optionally convertible) during the year, whether the same is in accordance with section 42 and section 62 of the Companies Act, 2013.
+Whether the funds raised, have been used for the purposes they were raised and the non-compliance, if any.

 11. Fraud and whistle-blower complaints